Skip to main content

 Can an expat family buy in Paris before moving there?

-Yes, and it is even recommended.
-The Parisian market is tight and family properties sell fast.
-By engaging a property hunter 2 to 3 months before the move, the family can sign the preliminary agreement remotely (via notarial power of attorney) and move directly into their apartment upon arrival.
+Yes, and it is to be recommended.
+The Paris market is tight and family properties sell fast.
+By engaging a property hunter 2 to 3 months before the move, the family can sign the preliminary agreement remotely (by notarised power of attorney) and move straight into their flat on arrival.
 At Home Select, 30% of our mandates are carried out entirely remotely.

 Is the 15th arrondissement suitable for expat families with children?

-The 15th is one of the most family-friendly arrondissements in Paris, with the highest number of nursery and elementary schools.
+The 15th is one of the most family-friendly arrondissements in Paris, with the highest number of nursery and primary schools.
 The Grenelle-Commerce area offers quick access to bilingual and international schools (EIB Grenelle, Montessori).
-Green spaces (Parc Andre Citroen, Parc Georges Brassens), sports facilities and neighborhood life make it a prime choice for international families.
+Green spaces (Parc André Citroën, Parc Georges Brassens), sports facilities and neighbourhood life make it a prime choice for international families.

 How does property financing work for a British expat post-Brexit?

 Since Brexit, British citizens are treated as non-European nationals for property financing in France.
-French banks require a 25 to 30% deposit, proof of income in pounds sterling, and a specialist non-resident broker.
-Mortgage approval timelines run 6 to 10 weeks.
-An expat mortgage broker is strongly recommended to navigate these specificities.
+French banks require a 25 to 30% deposit, proof of income in pounds sterling and a specialist non-resident broker.
+Mortgage approval takes 6 to 10 weeks.
+An expat mortgage broker is strongly recommended to navigate these rules.